DavidL1023/regimen-build-habits/README.md

 get navigation rail working for tablet sizes

 list days overdue if u didnt confirm u completed, have an option to enable or disable having to confirm completion

+notes should be groupable, add empty text like facebook messenger has